Carbon-Twelve-C12/supernova/SuperNova Overview.md

 Supernova is a production-grade proof-of-work blockchain implementation written in Rust, designed to demonstrate modern blockchain architecture while leveraging Rust's safety features and performance characteristics.
 This blockchain platform aims to deliver a combination of security, performance, and environmental consciousness through features including quantum-resistant cryptography, advanced disaster recovery mechanisms, and integrated environmental impact tracking.

-**IMPORTANT: Development Status - Version 0.9.0**
+**IMPORTANT: Development Status - Version 0.9.0-BETA**

-This project is currently in active development with substantial progress made in resolving all compilation issues and implementing core functionality.
-Many components are now fully operational, and the system is advancing rapidly toward a testnet release in the coming months.
+This project has progressed to beta status with all major compilation issues resolved.
+The codebase now builds successfully, and many components are fully operational.
+The system is advancing rapidly toward a testnet release in the coming days.

 ## Project Goals